Anal Cancer: Introduction

-Anal cancer is cancer that starts in the anus.
+Anal cancer is cancer that starts in the cells of the anus.
 Different types of tumors can form in the anus.
-Some of these tumors are not cancerous and some are cancerous:
+Some of these tumors are not cancer.
+These tumors can include:

 Benign or noncancerous anal tumors.
-Polyps are small growths that may be flat or bumpy or may look like mushrooms.
+Polyps are small growths that may be flat or bumpy.
+Or they may look like mushrooms.
 They are not cancer.
 There are different types of polyps depending on their location and their cause.
-Inflammatory polyps, lymphoid polyps, and skin tags (also called fibroepithelial polyps) are examples of different kinds of noncancerous polyps.
-Other types of benign tumors include adnexal tumors, leiomyomas, granular cell tumors, hemangiomas, lipomas, and schwannomas.
-These are rare.
+Inflammatory polyps, lymphoid polyps, and skin tags (fibroepithelial polyps) are examples of noncancerous (benign) polyps.
+Other types of benign tumors include adnexal tumors, leiomyomas, and granular cell tumors.
+They also include hemangiomas, lipomas, and schwannomas.
+These are all rare.

 Anal warts (condylomas).
-These are growths that usually occur just outside the anus and in the lower anal canal.
-They are caused by infection with a human papilloma virus.
-People who have had condylomas are more likely to develop anal cancer.
+These are noncancerous growths that may occur just outside the anus and in the lower anal canal.
+They are caused by infection with a human papilloma virus (HPV).
+People who have had anal warts are more likely to get anal cancer.

 Precancerous lesions.
-Many people who develop the most common type of anal cancer first had some patches of irregular cells.
-Your doctor may call these lesions anal intraepithelial neoplasia (AIN).
-Each year, a small percentage of of people with AIN develop invasive cancer.
+Many people who get the most common type of anal cancer (squamous cell carcinoma) first had some patches of irregular cells.
+Your healthcare provider may call these lesions anal intraepithelial neoplasia (AIN).
+Each year, a small percentage of people with AIN get invasive cancer.

 Malignant anal tumors.
 These are cancerous tumors.
 The most common type is squamous cell carcinoma.
-This type of anal cancer begins in the cells that line the anal margin and most of the anal canal.
-There are other types of malignant anal tumors.
-Cloacogenic carcinomas (also called transitional cell carcinomas) make up most of the remainder of anal cancers.
-Adenocarcinomas account for a small number of cases of anal cancer.
+This type of anal cancer starts in the cells that line the anal margin and most of the anal canal.
+Cloacogenic carcinomas (or transitional cell carcinomas) are a type of squamous cell carcinoma.
+Adenocarcinomas are another type of anal tumor.
+They account for a small number of cases of anal cancer.
 Other types of malignant anal tumors are very rare.